Latest News - Advice released 30th June 2025

 -

-To avoid distribution of out-dated documentation Countries are strongly advised to publish a link to this PAGE and not links to individual FILES.
+To avoid distribution of out-dated documentation you are strongly advised to publish a link to this PAGE and not links to individual FILES.
 The most recent version of Advantage GC will always be accessible here.

 If you've not tried this variant yet, then we invite you all to give the game a try and, if you wish to, please send us feedback.
 Please let us know your impressions and observations and also provide game results which show the handicaps and/or DGrades of the players.
 Please use the dedicated email address set up for this purpose – advantagegc@worldcroquet.org